March 2-4-0: Legacy

 Despite only limited success in short duration racing events, the 2-4-0 concept was never disproven.
 It is possible that if a weight-shedding program had been pursued (possibly using stronger and lighter materials) and the car's suspect handling improved, the 2-4-0 could have proved successful in F1.
 The concept would certainly have adapted well to ground effect which was the coming technology in grand prix racing.

-The WilliamsF1 team seem to have agreed with Herd's theory because in 1982 they built and tested a 2-4-0–style six-wheeler – designated the FW08B.
+The Williams team seem to have agreed with Herd's theory because they built and tested two 2-4-0–style six-wheeled cars – designated the FW07D and FW08B.
 However, any hopes of seeing a 2-4-0–style race car compete in a grand prix were dashed when the FIA banned all four-wheel drive systems in this category.
 The FW08B remains on display in the Williams's factory museum.

 The March 2-4-0 story was not without a silver lining for the company that built it.
 As Max Mosley had surmised, the car was indeed a huge publicity magnet.
 Additionally, significant income was generated for the team when the Scalextric company purchased the rights to produce and market a best-selling 1/32 scale slot-racing replica.

-The March 2-4-0 is currently housed in the Louwman collection in The Hague, the Netherlands, and it was raced at the 2014 Oulton Park Gold Cup.
+As of May 2013, the March 2-4-0 was housed in the Louwman collection in The Hague, the Netherlands, and it was raced at the 2014 Oulton Park Gold Cup.